Healthcare Machine Learning & AI Solutions

 Purchase Order Email Classifier

 Many hospital systems receive thousands of purchase orders (PO) each week to keep the facilities stocked with the products and equipment necessary for healthcare professionals to perform their day-to-day functions, from administrative tasks to sophisticated surgeries.
-For the one of the largest healthcare systems in the United States, this is no small feat.
+For one of the largest healthcare systems in the United States, this is no small feat.
 The Supply Chain department determined that a machine learning tool for automatically flagging emails requiring attention as they arrived in the PO confirmation mailbox would reduce the risk of missed exceptions and significantly reduce the workload on the Supply Chain department.

 Advanced Population Health Analytics